When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Is the Male Name Jesse Short For?

-In most cases, the male name Jesse is not short for any other name.
-It could be a nickname for the Spanish name Jesus.
+In most cases, the male name Jesse is not short for any other name; it is a complete name of Hebrew origin.
+While it can technically be a nickname for the Spanish name Jesus, in English-speaking cultures, it is almost always a standalone name.

-However, for the feminine form of Jesse, it is the short version of Jessie or Jessica.
+However, for the feminine form (usually spelled Jessie), it is often a short version of Jessica.

 What Personality Is Jesse?